semola2006/Getting-Cleaning-Data-Project-Work/CodeBook.md

 Table_DF_select <- select (Table_DF, Subject, ActivityCode, contains("mean"), contains("std"))
 rm("Table_DF")
 ```
-## TASK 3: Uses descriptive activity names to name the 6 activities in the data set, we use the "activity_label.txt" file provided to convert the levels of this factor from number to descriptive label.
+### TASK 3: Uses descriptive activity names to name the 6 activities in the data set.
+We use the "activity_label.txt" file provided to convert the levels of this factor from number to descriptive label.
 ```
 Table_DF_select$ActivityCode <- factor(Table_DF_select$ActivityCode,
                                       levels = c(1, 2, 3, 4, 5, 6),
                                       labels = c("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"))
 ```

-## TASK 4: Appropriately labels the data set with descriptive variable names.
+### TASK 4: Appropriately labels the data set with descriptive variable names.
 Repeatedly using the "gsub"function we first remove dots from column names and then replace abbreviations with full "self explanatory" names.
 This will result in having the 86 measures renamed with (long) but descriptive names.
 ```
 names(Table_DF_select) <- gsub("\\.", "", names(Table_DF_select))
 names(Table_DF_select) <- gsub("Acc", "Acceleration", names(Table_DF_select))